tdicomitis/node_intro_mis/README.md

 Next, we installed the NPM package `express`

-Run commant 'npm install --save express'
+Run command 'npm install --save express'

 *the dash dash save, writes express to our package.json*